AwesomeCICD/ceratf-deployment-monorepo/README.md

 - Easily Maintainable
 - `TODO: Define and solidify goals with team`

-At the end of the day CircleCI needs an environment that Solutions Engineering can utilize for demos.
+At the end of the day CircleCI needs an environment that Field Engineering can utilize for demos.

 ## Wall of Work and Organization
 CERA has a lot of moving parts and will require collaboration to be complex.
-In order to stay organized this project will be utilizing [JIRA](https://circleci.atlassian.net/jira/software/projects/SE/boards/392).
+In order to stay organized this project will be utilizing [JIRA](https://circleci.atlassian.net/jira/software/projects/FE/boards/392).
 JIRA will act as a wall of work where individuals can look and be assigned tasks.
-By utilizing JIRA the Solutions Engineering team can effectively collaborate on multiple tasks across different time zones.
+By utilizing JIRA the Field Engineering team can effectively collaborate on multiple tasks across different time zones.

 **How we work**
 #### TODO